willis240/willis240.github.io/README.md

 - Made this webpage
 - Installed Ubuntu 20.04 on WSL
 - Read up on using Markdown to make a webpage
+- Read up on the Resource Workspace Data Organization documents

 ## About Me